 Relationships and human connection are a powerful force for healing, health, professional satisfaction, patient experience and clinician wellbeing.
 Prioritizing relationships in health care during and in the recovery period from the COVID crisis can help sustain patients, providers, and health system administrators personally and professionally.
 Spark and Ignite events provide an opportunity for people to reconnect during a time of physical distancing and social isolation, and can examine how participants can leverage this time of rapid learning and change to elevate the importance of relationships within the health care system.

 What is a Spark Event?

-How the health care system would look if the patient-provider relationship was in fact valued and served as the primary design principle
+How the health care system would look if the patient-provider relationship was valued

 What needs to happen for that vision to become reality

-What patients and clinicians can do together – next week, next month and next year – to achieve that reality
+What patients, clinicians, and/or health system administrators can do together – next week, next month and next year – to achieve that reality

 How many people do you need to hold a Spark Event?

 The ideal number of participants for an in-person Spark Event is 24-30 participants.
 For virtual events, the ideal number is 8-24.
 For both in-person and virtual events, it’s important to have an equal number of patient and clinician participants.

 In-person Spark events are approximately 3.5 hours, and include a meal.
 Virtual Spark events are approximately 2.5 hours.